A common symbol that can be seen on garbage bags, dump trucks, and trash cans is recycling.

 Benefits of Recycling

-Reduce the Size of Landfills: One of the biggest reasons why recycling has been promoted is that it does reduce the strain on our environment.
+One of the biggest reasons why recycling has been promoted is that it does reduce the strain on our environment.
 By utilizing waste products in a constructive way, we can slowly decrease the size of our landfills.
 As the population grows, it will become difficult for the landfills to hold so much and trash.
-When this happens, our cities and beautiful landscapes will face pollution, poisoning and many health problems.
+When this happens, our cities and beautiful landscapes will face pollution, poisoning, and many health problems.
 The benefits of recycling are that it helps to keep the pollution in check and decrease it little by little.

-Saves Money: An unexpected place where the benefits of recycling can be seen is our economy.
+An unexpected place where the benefits of recycling can be seen is our economy.
 A strong economy is one that is efficient in nature.
 What drags it down is having to pay for resources that are growing scarce in the country.
-Every bit of recycling counts when the economy does not have to pay for planting more forests, mining iron ore or purchasing fossil fuels from other countries.
+Every bit of recycling counts when the economy does not have to pay for planting more forests, mining iron ore, or purchasing fossil fuels from other countries.
 When the jobs increase, the economy gets a boost.
-As the cost of maintaining the current waste disposal system go down, all the money saved is diverted to where it is need the most.
+As the cost of maintaining the current waste disposal system goes down, all the money saved is diverted to where it is needed the most.

-The benefits of recycling are simple, but the effect they can have are large.
-Which is why so many countries support the process and make sure that their citizens face no trouble at all when they want to take up recycling.
+The benefits of recycling are simple, but the effect they can have is large.
+This is why so many countries support the process and make sure that their citizens face no trouble at all when they want to take up recycling.